 Meal plan change requests may be e-mailed to the One Card Office at firstname.lastname@example.org.
 Requests should contain the following information:

 Dining services will then be notified of the change.
 Exceptions to this policy can only be made by the dean of students.

 Lost ID Card

 Students who lose their ID card should report the loss to the One Card Office (Technology Center - ext.
-3459) or the business office.
+3459).
+The business office accepts payments for One Card replacements.
 Persons needing an ID card should go to the technology center front desk.
 The replacement cost for a new card is $10.
 Should a card be lost when the One Card Office or business office is closed, students may report it to dining services.
 Dining services can issue a temporary card for meals.
 Any meals taken on a temporary card that are in addition to those allowed by your meal plan will be deducted from your Beaver Bucks account or charged to your account at the casual rate.

 Bluffton University is not responsible for any loss, theft of misuse of the ID card.
 It is the student's responsibility and should be safe guarded at all times.

 A valid student Bluffton University ID is required in order to enter The Commons for meals or for students to use Beaver Bucks.
 Students without a valid Bluffton University ID will not be permitted to enter.
 They may pay the casual meal rate to gain access to the dining area.
 The ID is non-transferable and can only be used by the student to whom it was issued.